jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 typically credited to the Egyptian philosopher Poltinus; in practice, "neoplatonism" was actually a term for the thoughs of a number of Western philophers circa CE 200-500 which elevated the Platonic universe of forms to something like a spiritual world.
-For instance, one interpretation attributed to church father Philo conceiving of The One as the creator of this universe and The Logos as the intermediary between God and humans.
+For instance, one interpretation attributed to the Jewish philosopher Philo conceiving of The One as the creator of this universe and The Logos as the intermediary between God and humans.